open-component-model/ocm-website/content/docs/tutorials/ocm-and-gitops/gitops-driven-configuration-of-ocm-applications.md

 EOF
 ```

-You can see that this time we have used the `Localization` resource the input for the `Configuration` and have provided the configuration rules using the `spec.configRef` field.
-Finally we specify our service account name in the `spec.values.serviceAccountName` field.
+You can see that this time we have used the `Localization` resource as the input for the `Configuration` and have provided the configuration rules using the `spec.configRef` field.
+Finally, we specify our service account name in the `spec.values.serviceAccountName` field.

 Once again we need to update the `FluxDeployer` so that it consumes the `Configuration` rather than the `Localization`: